-2016 Valuation - V aluation Report Hymans Robertson Provision Benefit Structure To 31 March 2008 Benefit Structure From 1 April 2008 Benefit Structure From 1 April 2014 Period of scheme membership other pension arrangem April 2008 the award of he Fund. (e.g. transfers from eents, augmentation, or from additional pension).
-For part bership is proportionate with al hours and a full time periods may be granted N/A Normal retirement benefits at NRA Annual Retirement Pension - 1/80th of final pay for each year of scheme membership.
+Provision Benefit Structure To 31 March 2008 Benefit Structure From 1 April 2008 Benefit Structure From 1 April 2014 Period of scheme membership other pension arrangem April 2008 the award of the Fund. (e.g. transfers from nents, augmentation, or from additional pension).
+For part phership is proportionate with all hours and a full time periods may be granted N/A Normal retirement benefits at NRA Pension - 1/80th of final pay for each year of scheme membership.
 Lump Sum Retirement Grant - 3/80th of final pay for each year of scheme membership.
-Scheme membership from 1 April 2008: Annual Retirement Pension - 1/60th of final pay for each year of scheme membership.
+Lump Sum Retirement Grant - Lump Sum Retirement Grant Scheme membership from 1 April 2014: Annual Retirement Pension - 1/49th of pensionable pay (or assumed pensionable pay) for each year of scheme membership revalued to NRA in line with CPI.
 Lump Sum Retirement Grant - none except by commutation of pension.
-Scheme membership from 1 April 2 Annual Retirement Pension - 1/49th pensionable pay (or assumed pensionable pay) for each year of scheme membership revalued to NI line with CPI.
-Lump Sum Retirement Grant - none except by commutation of pension.
 Option to increase retirement lump sum benefit In addition to the standard retirement grant any lump sum is to be provided by commutation of pension (within overriding HMRC limits).
 The terms for the conversion of pension in to lump sum is £12 of lump sum for every £1 of annual pension surrendered.
 No automatic lump sum.
 Any lump sum is to be provided by commutation of pension (within overriding HMRC limits).
 The terms for the conversion of pension in to lump sum is £12 of lump sum for every £1 of annual pension surrendered.
 No automatic lump sum.
-Any lump s is to be provided by commutation of pension (within overriding HMRC lin The terms for the conversion of pen in to lump sum is £12 of lump sum f every £1 of annual pension surrend Voluntary early retirement benefits (non ill-health) On retirement after age 60, subject to reduction on account of early payment in some circumstances (in accordance with ERA protections).
-On retirement after age 55, subject reduction on account of early paym some circumstances (in accordance ERA protections).
-Employer's consent early retirement benefits (non ill-health) On retirement after age 55 with employer's consent.
-Benefits paid on redundancy or efficiency grounds are paid with no actuarial reduction.
-Otherwise, benefits are subject to reduction on account of early payment, unless this is waived by the employer.
-Benefits paid on redundancy or efficiency grounds are paid with no actuarial reduction.
-Employer's consent is no longer red for a member to retire from age 55.
-However, benefits are subject to reduction on account of early paym unless this is waived by the employ
+Any lump sum is to be provided by commutation of pension (within overriding HMRC limits).
+The terms for the conversion of pension in to lump sum is £12 of lump sum for every £1 of annual pension surrendered.
+Voluntary early retirement benefits (non ill-health) 60, subject to reduction on nt in some circumstances (in rotections).
+On retirement after age 55, subject to reduction on account of early payment in some circumstances (in accordance with ERA protections).
+Employer's consent early retirement benefits (non ill-health) Benefits paid on redunct paid with no actuarial re Otherwise, benefits are Benefits paid on redundancy or efficiency grounds are paid with no actuarial reduction.
+Employer's consent is no longer required for a member to retire from age 55.
+However, benefits are subject to reduction on account of early payment, unless this is waived by the employer.